senchalabs/connect/docs/api.md

 The connect executable supplies _init.d_ friendly _start_, _stop_, and _restart_ commands, and accept a direct path to the module meant to be run, otherwise defaults to trying both _app.js_ and _server.js_ in the current working directory.

+Also to check the status of a process you may use the _status_ command, which checks if the process is running.

 ## Executable Options

     -H, --host ADDR      Host address, defaults to INADDR_ANY